rwxrob/notes/Garmin CIQ overlay portal.md

 ## Generic data ingestion and consolidation

+The main service required is something that will take any structured data, consolidate it, and allow it to be queried in different ways.

+- Endpoint path agnostic (the URL path becomes part of the data, https://example.com/rwxrob/put)
+- HTTP MIME headers
+-
 ## Questions

 *What about Xert?*

 PeloTom famously integrated Xert data on the screen, but this requires Xert.
-It does, however, prove that a GarminIQ app can s
+It does, however, prove that a GarminIQ app can send anything available from any Garmin device that supports GarminIQ up to something on the Internets.

+*Do we use websockets or not?*